 Prisoners of Geography by Tim Marshall

-I would recommend this to everyone.
+I would recommend this one to everyone.
 It’s a very readable book that explains in simple terms how the geographical features of the globe define how world leaders act today.
 It is not that related to design, but it gives a much better understanding of the world we live in today.

 From The Holy Mountain: A Journey in the Shadow of Byzantium by William Dalrymple

 I’m not sure this can be called an influence, but it’s a fascinating book that shows how there is a much more direct link between what we consider history and how the world is today.
-The author travels through Turkey and the middle east, retracing the steps of sixth-century monk John Moschos, who wrote a book describing his tour of the Christian world – today’s middle East – in search of the holiest places and people.
+The author travels through Turkey and the Middle East, retracing the steps of sixth-century monk John Moschos, who wrote a book describing his tour of the Christian world – today’s Middle East – in search of the holiest places and people.
 Dalrymple visits the same sites and compares what Moschos saw 1,500 years ago with the situation today.

-Culture Series – Iain M Banks
+Culture Series by Iain M Banks

 What will a future with humans and AI Robots living together as equals look like?
-A future where everyone’s position and health are constantly monitored by a centralised, super-intelligent AI?
-Where people can live effectively for ever, and no-one has to work as everything is provided (although some people work for the experience)?
+A future where everyone’s position and health are constantly monitored by a centralized, super-intelligent AI?
+Where people can live effectively for ever, and no one has to work as everything is provided (although some people work for the experience)?
 These books will give you a pretty good idea.
 The real value is in how the Culture (the future evolution of humankind) interacts with other civilizations in the galaxy – in a way that is eerily reflected in today’s war of civilizations.
-Written 30 years ago, the series seems incredibly prescient today still, which is the hallmark of all good science fiction.
+Written 30 years ago, the series still seems incredibly prescient today, which is the hallmark of all good science fiction.
 On a side note, as a posthumous tribute to Iain Banks, aerospace manufacturer SpaceX named two of its autonomous spaceport drone ships after sentient star ships Just Read the Instructions and Of Course I Still Love You which first appeared in the novel The Player of Games.